Is EMDR Right for You?

 If you’re considering EMDR, you might be wondering: “How do I know if this is actually the right fit for me?”

-Especially if you’ve already done therapy—maybe even a lot of it—it can be hard to tell what will actually create change versus what will feel like more of the same.
+I really get that—especially if you’ve already done therapy, maybe even a lot of it.
+It can be hard to tell what will actually create change versus what might feel like more of the same.
+There’s also a lot of hype around EMDR right now, and if you’ve tried different approaches before, it can feel overwhelming (and honestly a little intimidating) to consider trying one more thing.

 →If you’re newer to EMDR, you can read more about what it is and how it works here.